barteksielicki/hollywood-gallery/README.md

 ![Preview](https://github.com/barteksielicki/hollywood-gallery/blob/master/images/preview.png "App preview")

-There is preview from the camera (1), image with found face (2) and actor's photo (3).
-There is one more thing on the user's interface - slider.
+There is preview from the camera (1), image with found face (2) and actor's photo (3) and name (4).
+There is one more thing on the user's interface - slider (5).
 It can be used to change the numbers of actors that will be considered when searching for the most suitable actor.
+The last thing is the panel on the right.
+There is the list of last 5 returned actors (6) and list of 10 most frequently appearing actors (7).

 ### Server